Meir Meivar

-Meir Meivar (מאיר מיבר; born Meir Meiberg; Safed, Mandatory Palestine, 1918 - Jerusalem, Israel, 2000), was the Haganah commander of the city of Safed during the 1948 Arab–Israeli War.
+Meir Meivar (מאיר מיבר; 1918 - 2000), was the Haganah commander of the city of Safed during the 1948 Arab–Israeli War.
 Meivar was the mayor of Safed in 1965–1966.

 Biography

-Meir Meiberg (later Meivar) was born to an Orthodox Jewish family.
+Meir Meiberg (later Meivar) was born in Safed, Mandatory Palestine, to an Orthodox Jewish family.
 His mother, Tova (née Libman), was born in Safed.
 His father, Yehuda, immigrated from Bessarabia and served on the municipal council of Safed.
 Meir studied in a Cheder and later a Talmud Torah (Jewish religious schools).
 When he was eleven years old, Meir witnessed the murder of a Jewish neighbor during the 1929 Palestine riots, in which 20 Safed Jews were killed by local Arabs.
 According to his memoirs, the event deeply influenced him.
 At the age of 15, he studied at the Scottish College in Safed, where the students were mostly Christian and Muslim.
 He graduated in 1938.

 Military career

 Meivar was fourteen when he joined the ranks of the Haganah as a courier boy.
 After a short while in Maccabi youth movement, he moved to serve with Betar and was soon assigned as the commander of the local branch, taking in parallel also the command of the "Etzel" in Safed.
 This lasted until 1940, when the Etzel split into "Etzel" and "Lehi".
 In his book, Meivar describes his involvement with various youth movements as a character building experience, and emphasizes that volunteering for multiple organizations, sometimes with contradicting ideologies, did not interfere with his evolvement as a future commander.

 In 1938 Meivar formally joined the fighting forces of Haganah; his first commander was Miriam Stern.
 A short while after the Arab revolt and massacres of Tiberias, he was sent to an officers’ course.
 Most of his activities involved evading British troops, and helping Safed acquire ammunition and weapons.
 The overall goal was to prepare for future revolts and battles.
 However, in 1939, at the beginning of World War II, the Arab revolts in Mandatory Palestine ceased.
 Although Haganah recommended assisting the British by providing them with some troops, Meivar refused.
 In his book, he justifies this decision, claiming that he was already part of four different military courses, and dealing with the tension between Etzel and Haganah, which peaked at 1940.
 Eventually, Meivar's meeting with Avraham Stern (founder of Lehi) was one of the key influences leading to his leaving of Etzel.

 In 1944, Meivar was appointed the commander of Safed by Giora Shanan, the Deputy Palmach Commander.
 According to Meivar's book, at the time the Haganah forces in Safed had approximately 100 troopers.
 One of his immediate goals was to recruit more people.
 His motivation was the prevalent conflict and the imminent battles.
 Since he grew up as a commander in the lines of Etzel, he was able to convince his former fighters to join the Haganah training.
 Later, in the 1948 War, those same fighters completely united with the Haganah forces, resulting in a better ability to defend the city.